August 27th – September 6, 2017

 Day 3 – 4: The Greenland Sea

 We shape a south-westerly course and from the decks we keep a constant lookout for whales which may be encountered in these waters.
 Our knowledgeable guides entertain us with lectures on the Arctic flora, fauna, geology and history.
-During parts of the crossing we can expect to meet the pack ice boarder, which often embraces Greenland’s northern coast.
+During parts of the crossing, we can expect to meet the pack ice border, which often embraces Greenland’s northern coast.
 Few things in life are as exciting as standing on board a ship cruising past large floes of pack ice!

 Day 5 – 11: Northeast Greenland